Time Period: World War I

 The SPAD S.VII was used by many Allied air forces during World War I, including the French, British, Italian, Belgian, and American air forces.
 It was credited with shooting down many enemy aircraft and played a significant role in achieving air superiority on the Western Front.

-Overall, the SPAD S.VII was a highly successful aircraft and paved the way for later generations of fighter planes.
+Overall, the SPAD S.VII was a highly successful aircraft and paved the way for later generations of fighter planes, including the widely popular SPAD S. VIII.

 SPAD S.VII Specifications